Code-With-Mubashir/Learn-Python/README.md

 **2.Comparison operators:**
-        Comparison operators are used to compare two values.
+        Comparison operators are used to compare two values.Some Common Logical Operators are
 | operator | Description        | Example  |
 |----------|--------------------|----------|
 | ==       | Equal to           | 5 == 5   |